-POLICY HS 1.2.5: Continue efforts for reducing and ending homelessness, especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth, through coordination and support of the Broward County Continuum of Care (CoC) Homeless Program, the Homeless Collaborative, and a Housing First approach to homelessness, among other programs and policies as appropriate.
+POLICY HS 1.2.5: Continue efforts for reducing and ending homelessness, especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth, through coordination and support of the Broward County Continuum Core (CoC) Homeless Program, the Homeless Collaborative, and a Housing First approach to homelessness, among other programs and policies as appropriate.

-POLICY HS 1.2.6: The City shall regularly evaluate, support, and adopt policies, as well as engage outside agencies and private and non-profit partners to support programs that assist the homeless in making the transition to permanent housing and independent living, including addressing emergency shelter and transitional housing needs, shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families who were recently homeless from becoming homeless again.
+POLICY HS 1.2.6: The City shall regularly evaluate, support, and adopt policies, as well as engageoutside agencies and private and non-profit partners to support programs that assist the homeless in making the transition to permanent housing and independent living, including addressing emergency shelter and transitional housing needs, shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again.